buildinamsterdam/use-keydown/GETTING_STARTED.md

 When getting started you'll want to globally find and replace the following:

-- `PACKAGE-NAME` - The name of the package, e.g. `use-hook`.
+- `use-key` - The name of the package, e.g. `use-hook`.
-- `PACKAGE-DESCRIPTION` - A short one-liner description of the package.
+- `React hook for listening to custom keyboard events.` - A short one-liner description of the package.

 Then, update the list of `keywords` inside `package.json` with relevant keywords.
 These should match those defined as package `Topics` on GitHub.